Jaguar XF Sportbrake (2017 - ) review

 The latest XF is too new to have featured in any customer reliability surveys, but a good indication of its durability comes from our experience with the previous generation.
 That car has performed pretty well in the Warranty Direct Reliability Index, with one notable exception: a large proportion of owners experienced problems with electrical components.
 However, the new XF shares very little with the old car, with all-new electronics, engines and gearboxes.
 Jaguar as a company also does better in the study than most other premium brands, outranking Audi, BMW and Mercedes-Benz, although the gap between all four is fairly narrow.
 As standard, the XF comes with a three-year unlimited-mileage warranty, which owners have the option of extending for another 12 months for a small fee.
 A five-year servicing pack is also really affordable, which takes the financial sting out of routine car maintenance.

-When it was examined by the experts at Euro NCAP, the XF saloon (on which this Sportbrake is based) passed its crash tests with flying colours, earning the maximum five-star rating.
+When it was examined by the experts at Euro NCAP, the XF saloon (on which the Sportbrake is based) passed its crash tests with flying colours, earning the maximum five-star rating.
 It comes with a wide range of optional and standard systems to keep you safe, too.
 All-Surface Progress Control can take over the acceleration and braking on slippery surfaces, carefully metering out the power to avoid a low-speed slide.

 Buyers in this price bracket expect to be well catered for, and every version of the XF is packed with standard equipment.
 That long list includes DAB radio, sat-nav, dual-zone climate control, leather upholstery, heated front seats, cruise control and a set of reversing sensors.
-Portfolio trim extends this with a parking camera, keyless entry and start, a heated windscreen, and a high-end stereo.
+Portfolio trim extends this with a parking camera, keyless entry and start, a heated windscreen and a high-end stereo.